Ynlay/100-days-of-code/log.md

 **Today's Progress**: Worked on wikipedia viewer at codepen.io for FreeCodeCamp.
 Continued javascript course at SoloLearn.

+### Day 62: March 20

+**Today's Progress**: Unlocked the javascript certificate from SoloLearn!
+Continued working on wikipedia viewer at codepen.io 		              for FreeCodeCamp.

 ### DAYS SKIPPED SO FAR : 14